Don't let them keep you down! Watch some inspiring migraine videos to help you learn new skills to cope better.

 If you have seen some wonderfully inspiring videos that would help other visitors here, please send me the link at contact me.

-But for now, I will just put them up as I find them for us all to enjoy.
+For now, I will just put them up as I find them for you to enjoy.